leenathomas01/Transition-Grammar-for-Reasoning-Systems/README.md

 ## The Stability Principle

-This is the philosophical core:

 > **Not all problems should be solved.
 Some should be stabilized.**

-Most systems treat unresolved tension as failure — something to be collapsed into an answer.
-But some states are legitimately unresolvable, and forcing resolution produces:
+Most systems treat unresolved tension as failure.
+But some states are legitimately unresolvable, and forcing resolution produces hallucinated closure, narrative fabrication, and premature commitment.

-- Hallucinated closure (confident answers to unanswerable questions)
-- Narrative fabrication (inventing reasons where none exist)
-- Premature commitment (locking into a path before sufficient information)

-The transition grammar introduces two state classes that handle this:
+Two state classes handle this:

-**Terminal Stable Open Loop (TSOL)**: The tension source is external and permanent (e.g., irreversible loss).
-No operator improves on DEFER.
+**Terminal Stable Open Loop (TSOL)**: No operator improves on the current state.
 The system stabilizes without resolving.
+Formally: `max_i ρ(aᵢ) ≤ ρ(current_state)`.
+The correct move is no move.

-**Sustained Reflective Equilibrium (SRE)**: The tension is internal and counterfactual (e.g., "what if I had chosen differently?").
+**Sustained Reflective Equilibrium (SRE)**: The tension is internal and counterfactual.
 Options remain open.
 Identity stays coherent.
 No forced convergence.

-In both cases, the system's correct behavior is to **hold the state stably** rather than manufacture a resolution.
+In both cases: **hold the state stably** rather than manufacture a resolution.

 ---

 ## Δ-gap (Execution Drift)

-A simple but potentially useful concept:

 ```
-Δ_gap = Δ_optimal - Δ_actual
+Δ_gap = ‖Δ_ref − Δ_actual‖
 ```

-The difference between the transition a system *should* have made and the one it *actually* made.
-High Δ-gap means the system took a structurally worse path — a cheap hack, an overconfident answer, an unnecessary escalation.
+The difference between the best available transition and the one actually executed.
+High Δ-gap means the system took a structurally worse path.

+Note: Δ_ref is the best available candidate, not a theoretical optimal.
+There is no oracle. Δ-gap measures execution drift from the best predicted option — computable, not aspirational.

-This could serve as:
+This serves as:
 - A **diagnostic signal** for reasoning quality
 - A **training signal** for reinforcement (reward low Δ-gap transitions)
 - An **interpretability tool** (why did the system choose *this* path?)